common name: a flesh fly

 Eggs: The eggs undergo full development and hatch within the female.
 The images below are of eggs dissected from females prior to hatching.

 Larvae: Female flesh flies deposit their 1st instar larvae directly on the host and the larvae commence feeding immediately.
 These larvae eat and develop rapidly.
 Approximately five days after larviposition, the larvae are already in their 3rd instar and are almost ready to pupate.
-When the larvae are ready to pupate, they leave the host and wonder until they find a suitable location.
+When the larvae are ready to pupate, they leave the host and wander until they find a suitable location.

 Pupae: Pupation starts approximately one week after larviposition at 25°C. Adult flies will emerge about 10 days after pupation has occurred.
 Sarcophaga crassipalpis have facultative diapause; meaning that they are able to enter, if necessary, a "hibernation"-like state where metabolic processes are reduced almost to a complete stop until appropriate environmental conditions return (Henrich and Denlinger 1982).
 In S. crassipalpis, diapause occurs during the pupal stage.
 Diapause can be pre-determined by environmental cues such as change in temperature, humidity, and/or light availability experienced by the mother prior to larviposition.
 The larva's environmental perception after larviposition also can induce diapause.